aescoda/CTU-Spark-Commands/README.md

 The code published here at Github can be easily contanerized so you will not have to code and just focus on how it works.

-Follow this link to create a Dyno and deploy the necessary code:
+Follow this link to create an account at Heroku, and deploy the necessary code automatically on a Dyno:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)